 The following is an excerpt from Module 14, Lesson 05 of Soap.
 Brand.
 Launch.; the leading business eCourse for the Soap and Skin Care Crafter.
+The course is included in our Business Membership!
+To get more lessons like this, sign up!)

 In many ways, marketing and communicating are the same thing.
 And marketing is now a 2-way communication, thanks to the new participation economy.
 How to create a platform that allows for back-and-forth between your company and your customer?
 Social media.
 Social media is one of the best ways to market and engage with your ideal customer.